 Even though TSS makes a point of coaching every customer in the proper care of bullet-resistant security windows, these cleaning mistakes—which can easily cost $5,000 to $7,000 per window—are still heartbreakingly common.
 That’s especially true in big organizations, like schools, where maintenance crews are large, turnover can be high, and there are many rotating responsibilities across several locations.

 This is why TSS is so pleased to be introducing their new DEFENDER Ballistic Insulated Glass.
 This is an insulated, indoor/outdoor “vandalism-resistant” security window glazing that carries both a UL bullet resistance rating and demonstrated forced-entry resistance.

-Instead of relying on thermoplastics (as with traditional bullet resistant windows), DEFENDER is an all-glass security window glazing.
+Instead of relying on thermoplastics (as with traditional bullet-resistant windows), DEFENDER is an all-glass security window glazing.
 It’s built around layers of tempered glass, specially annealed and laminated to make them harder and stronger, while retaining glass’s impermeability and chemically inert qualities.
 You can use any window cleaner on this glass.
 There is no risk of crazing, hazing, or de-lamination—although we still advise schools to stick to mild soap or vinegar/water mixes; these are both easier on building materials in general and safer around children.

 Multi-Function Security Windows Robust Enough for Schools